Vickie Coleman Gallagher, PhD

 o Primary Investigator with Dr. Mary Hrivnak and Dr. Chris Brown Mahoney

-- Grant for $25,000 from the National Institute for Justice, U.S. Department of Justice with Kevin Gallagher, Principle Investigator.
-"State of IT Security in 2009".
+- Grant for $25,000 from the National Institute for Justice, U.S. Dept. of Justice - with Kevin Gallagher, Principle Investigator.
+"State of IT Security in 2009"

 o Nation-wide survey of 500+ firms. - Aug.
 2008

-- Highly Commended Award, 2008, Emerald LiteratiNetwork, presented at the Academy of Management meetings in Anaheim, CA. Presented to authors of paper entitled "When person-organization (mis)fit and (dis)satisfaction lead to turnover: The moderating role of perceived job mobility".
+- Highly Commended Award, 2008, Emerald LiteratiNetwork, presented at Academy of Management in Anaheim, CA, to authors of paper entitled "When person-organization (mis)fit and (dis)satisfaction lead to turnover: The moderating role of perceived job mobility".

 - Best Paper Award, 2005, Southern Industrial Relations and Human Resources Conference (SIRHRC), Savannah, GA

 - Dean's List Status, Cleveland State University (1988-1990)